jinoh0731/Big-Data-Project-AirBnB-Clustering/README.md

 ## File Folder Structure:
 Most of our files are broken up based on the milestone goals accomplished that particular week:
+- data_for_modeling : Folder contains our final dataset that we used in pySpark to create our transformations and use in our models.
-- milestone1 : Contains notebooks on doing EDA for each of our regions: East, Central, and West along with an example joining calendar and listings-detailed tables
+- milestone1 : Contains notebooks on doing EDA for each of our regions: East, Central, and West along with an example joining calendar and listings-detailed tables.
-- milestone2 : Contains notebooks on resolving misisng values, doing initial feature engineering, conducting EDA on the aggregate 15 cities, and applying the table joins
+- milestone2 : Contains notebooks on resolving misisng values, doing initial feature engineering, conducting EDA on the aggregate 15 cities, and applying the table joins.
-- milestone3 : Contains notebooks on creating an intiial modeling pipeline via pySpark, creating our finalized feature engineering dataset, and conducting an initial attempt on decision tree & random forest models
+- milestone3 : Contains notebooks on creating an intiial modeling pipeline via pySpark, creating our finalized feature engineering dataset, and conducting an initial attempt on decision tree & random forest models.
 - milestone4 : Contains notebooks on all of our baseline & fine-tuned models for various number of features.
 The models we conducted in this project are decision tree, logisitic regression, and random forest.
 Our final predicted zero-review results from the random forest model are in this folder as a zipped up parquet file.

 ## Data Preprocessing

 ## Exploratory Data Analysis
+To conduct our Exploratory Data Analysis (EDA), we first divided our data into three distinct regions to conduct regional-specific EDA before doing EDA on all 15 cities at once.
+We decided to take this approach to get a granular understanding of whether there were specific regional differences in our datasets before aggregating all 15 of our cities together.
+For regional EDA, we have created three Python notebooks, each housed within the 'milestone1' folder.
+These notebooks facilitate a comprehensive examination of our entire dataset on a regional level, including identifying missing values, analyzing data types, assessing the general range of each column, and compiling essential statistics such as mean, median, and standard deviation.
+Plots that we created within our region-specific notebooks can be grouped into the following broad categories:
+- Price
+- Reviews
+- Geojson file to render each city’s geographic area
+- General property listing information like availability, amenities, host sign-ups, and room type.

+For the aggregate 15 cities, EDA can be found in our ‘milestone2’ folder on our Github repository.
+Plots that we created within our aggregate 15 cities EDA can be grouped into the following broad categories:
+- Amenities
+- Reviews
+- Individual property features such as bedrooms and num_bath features
+- Host related information

 ## Feature Engineering